edong186/ml/ml101/lab2/Readme.md

 1. Click "add notebooks"

-2. On the “Create Notebook” page, switch to “From File” tab, name the notebook “ML Lab Installation”, and choose the notebook file on your disk from the archive: ml-lab-installation.ipynb; alternatively you can switch to “From  URL” tab and use the following “Notebook URL”:
+2. On the “Create Notebook” page, switch to “From File” tab, name the notebook “Mml-lab-installation”, and choose the notebook file on your disk from the archive: ml-lab-installation.ipynb; alternatively you can switch to “From  URL” tab and use the following “Notebook URL”:
 > https://github.com/edong186/ml/blob/master/ml101/lab2/labs/ml-lab-installation.ipynb

  >NOTE: you can get to this page from the home page of DSX by clicking on "Start", please choose the default pre-filled values in the fields (Project: Default project, Spark Service: the service that you provisioned for this lab)